Theta Kappa Omega

-Theta Kappa Omega (ΘΚΩ), also known by its nicknames TKO or "Teke", was a social secondary fraternity for high school–aged men founded in 1872 at California Military Academy in Mayfield, California.
+Theta Kappa Omega (ΘΚΩ), also known by its nicknames “TKO” or "Teke", was a social secondary fraternity for high school–aged men founded in 1872 at California Military Academy in Mayfield, California.
 The fraternity established local chapters in towns and cities across the United States.
 The chapters were run by a chapter president, known as the Grand Master, and other elected officers.
 The national fraternity was governed by an elected body of alumni known as the Grand Council.
 National conventions were held annually.
 Most chapters were defunct by the end of the 1960s.

 History

 Founding

-Theta Kappa Omega was formed in1972 at the California Military Academy in Mayfield, California.
-On November 13, 1872, three young men decided to meet to discuss the problem of one of their comrades.
-This fourth friend was of high moral character and great intelligence but planned to discontinue his education since he could no longer pay all of his school expenses.
-That night, three young men pledged to each other that they would pay the expenses of their comrade to enable him to continue his higher education.
+Theta Kappa Omega began in late 1872 at the California Military Academy in Mayfield, California.
+On November 13, 1872, three cadets met to discuss the problem of one of their comrades.
+This friend was of high moral character and intelligence, but planned to discontinue his education since he could no longer pay all of his school expenses.
+The three students pledged to pay their friend's expenses so that he could continue his education.

-In 1875, this beloved young friend graduated from California Military Academy, after having received help from his three companions for the past three years.
-He had decided that such unselfish, brotherly acts should continue.
-He felt his friends' deeds should be recognized; that young men of the future should endeavor to follow in their footsteps.
-To show his gratitude, and to insure that brotherly love and help should be extended to all deserving students, he organized an undergraduate group into a fraternity to continue in the first group's tradition.
-He selected the name of Theta Kappa Omega.
-This first chapter, Alpha chapter, was located at the California Military Academy in Mayfield, California.
+In 1875, their friend graduated from California Military Academy, after having received help from his three companions for the past three years.
+To show his gratitude and to extend help to all deserving students, he organized an undergraduate group into the Theta Kappa Omega fraternity.
+This first chapter, Alpha, was located at the California Military Academy.

 The history of Theta Kappa Omega Fraternity between 1872 and 1926 is very vague.
-During that period, the national headquarters were in the hands of Alpha, the oldest chapter.
-In 1899, all records were destroyed by a fire at Alpha, located at California Military Academy.
+During that period, the national headquarters were in the hands of the Alpha chapter.
+In 1899, all records were destroyed by a fire at the California Military Academy.